looprock/rds_pg_anon/README.md

 ### JSON Options

-**defaults**: Apply default rules, which replace all instances of the following **at any level**: first_name, last_name, phone_number, email, address, zipcode, city, state, country, ssn

 **keys**: Replace these specific keys. **prefix with 'root'**

 **lists**: Update a list with fake data. **prefix with 'root'**